4ctiv/dots-hyprland/README.md

 2) Install Depedencies from `requirements.txt` e.g. via `pacman`: `pacman -S - < requirements.txt`
 3) Setup `timeshift` for automatic backups (I generally use max 3 daily backups)
   - I generally do manual backups as follows: 1 after first setup `install complete`& 1 after finishing all the app-logins `setup complete` (& 1 After doing major changes and booting once with them `MAIJOR_CHANGE`)
+  - Tip: remember to check that `systemctl status cronie.service` is enabled (required for timeshift intervall backups), if not run thefollowing `systemctl enable --now cronie.service`
 4) Apply configurations  (before you modify anything you may want to create a **manual backup in timeshift**)
    1) Replace all `~/.config` folders (with the same name) with the folders in the git repos `/.config` folder
    2) Replace `~/.bashrc` with the provided git `/.bashrc` config